Case Study: P&G Retirement Tax Strategy Using NUA and a Donor Advised Fund

 Let’s look at a scenario with the following key details: 5,882 P&G preferred shares, each with a $6.82 cost basis, and a current market value of $170 per share (total value: $1 million).

 • Step 1: Take a lump-sum distribution from your PST.
-Roll most assets into an IRA and move the 5,882 preferred shares to a taxable account via NUA.
+Roll most assets into an IRA and move the 5,882 preferred shares—shares that many long-tenured P&G employees hold at the historical $6.82 basis—into a taxable account via NUA.
 The cost basis ($40,115 = 5,882 shares × $6.82) is taxed as ordinary income in the year of distribution.

 • Step 2: Within 60 days, roll back at least $40,115 worth of shares from the taxable account to your IRA.
 This offsets the ordinary income tax hit, while the remaining shares—now worth nearly $960k—are eligible for long-term capital gains treatment when sold.